Bash Logical Operators

 Example 02: Check if a User is Either “root” or “admin” Using Boolean Operators

-Next, I will use the OR operator in my second code.
-The objective of this code is to determine whether a user, represented by the variable username, is either root or admin and ascertain if the user has administrative privileges on the system.
+The OR operator is used to check if any of the condition is true within a conditional statement.
+For example, here’s a Bash script that determines whether a user, represented by the variable username, is either root or admin and ascertain if the user has administrative privileges on the system.

 #!/bin/bash